 And here is the Black Buck story as shown on Channel 4 Television

 How it was planned

 This detailed plan courtesy of Bob Tuxford

 With permission of the artist, Ronald Wong, his dramatic painting of the events during the storm, titled "40° South".

-Next year, it will have been 50 years since the Daily Mail Air Race between London and New York in both directions.
-The GPO Tower in London and the Empire State Building in New York were designated start and finish points - at the top of each!
+In 2019, it has been 50 years since the Daily Mail Air Race between London and New York in both directions.
+The event, for the Vickers Trophy was itself to commemorate the historic first non-stop North Atlantic flight of Alcock and Brown in the Vickers Vimy in June 1919.
+The tops of the GPO Tower in London and the Empire State Building in New York were designated start and finish points!
 All sorts of people took part, in all sorts of ways and it wasn't long before the Tanker Force was roped in for a couple of projects, one refuelling Harriers Westbound and one refueling Phantoms Eastbound.
 Being the Tanker Force, we had to be on a winner - and 55 Squadron was, with its three Royal Navy Phantoms as customers getting the fastest overall prize.
-There will probably be an event to mark the occasion next year.
-A big thanks to Keith Evans for his recollections included below!
+There was an event to mark the occasion on 8.
+May 2019 at Brooklands Museum.
+Some pictures of the event and recollections are included below!